 We hope this information is helpful and informative to you.
 If you are interested in knowing more about the IRIC, visit the IRIC's website at www.iricouncil.org.

-If you are interested in the responses to the RFI that were filed with Treasury and Labor, you can find them on the Department of Labor website by clicking here.
+If you are interested in the responses to the RFI that were filed with Treasury and Labor, you can find them on the Department of Labor website.
 We plan to continue this dialogue in the future by providing you with additional questions from the Agencies, together with IRIC answers.